Hanumanakumar/feedReaderTesting/README.md

 5. The most importent file, for testing, the modules are implemented in the file name called feedreader.js that file located in the folder named as *spec* and this folder located in the folder named *jasmine*

-## I did the following steps to run the application.
+## I did the following steps to complete this application.

 1. Observed the file structure.
 And I found that there was a new folder named **Jasmine**.
 And opened that folder in that I observed spec folder with **feedReader.js** file.